Vyral/sean-zanganeh-blog/_posts/2018-09-07-what-are-the-keys-to-pricing-your-home-correctly.md

 <center>&nbsp;</center>

-If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.
+If you’re thinking of listing your home in the near future but aren’t quite sure how to price it in this changing market, we’ve got some great tips to share with you.&nbsp;

-**At the beginning of this year, we had roughly 4,000 homes on the market.** At the peak of the summer market, we had somewhere between 7,500 and 8,000 homes.
+**At the beginning of this year, we had roughly 4,000 homes on the market.** At the peak of the summer market, we had somewhere between 7,500 and 7,800 homes.
 This is a large increase in inventory, which makes pricing your home that much more important.

 To know if this increase of inventory makes a difference for you in your community, we have to look at comparable sales.
 When you are competing against multiple homes, you have to price it right in order to sell quickly and for top dollar.